circlefin/malachite/specs/english/proofs_scheduling.md

 As a result, some prover must produce `expected_proof(H*)` and render it available to the proposer of a round of height `H*` to be included in the proposed block.
 Until that happens, the blockchain will not progress, it is frozen.
+More precisely, Tendermint consensus will go through multiple rounds that are all unsuccessful because the proposer cannot propose a valid block that the validators would vote for.
+Instead they will prevote and precommit `nil`, and eventually go to the next round, where the same happens.
 In the case in which no prover has computed `expected_proof(H*)` by the beginning of height `H*`, this height will require at least `L` time to produce a block that can be committed, where `L` is probably in the order of minutes.